asma675/WildfireWatch--AI/README.md

 The platform brings together **geospatial visualization**, **risk scoring**, **alert management**, and **public safety resources** into a single modern dashboard.

-> ⚠️ This project currently uses simulated and static datasets to demonstrate architecture, UX, and system design.
-It is built to integrate real satellite, environmental, and emergency data sources.

 ---

 ## 🌍 Live Demo